jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Operation-Guide/PostgreSQL-Migrate-to-JCS-for-PostgreSQL.md

      - For the database type, please select PostgreSQL.
      - For the database address, please fill in database domain or IP, or fill in Private IP in case of Direct Connection/Intranet.
      - Port, namely database port.
+     - Database name, the name of the database to be migrated.
      - For account and password, please confirm in advance that if the account has corresponding permissions.

    - Target database information: